mnneeltakemail2/testNeel3/waves-full-node/configuration-parameters.md

-# Waves Node Configuration Parameters
+# Neel Node Configuration Parameters

 ## Configuration Format

-The configuration system of Waves Node uses HOCON format.
+The configuration system of Neel Node uses HOCON format.
 HOCON stands for Human-Optimized Config Object Notation.
 The complete description of HOCON could be found in the [Official HOCON documentation](https://github.com/typesafehub/config/blob/master/HOCON.md).
 The advantages of HOCON are simple syntax and ability to use comments.

 ## Default Configs and Overrides

 ### Default Configuration Embedded into JAR

-Complete default Waves Node configuration file which is embedded into jar-file can be found here: https://github.com/wavesplatform/Waves/blob/master/src/main/resources/application.conf
+Complete default Neel Node configuration file which is embedded into jar-file can be found here: https://github.com/wavesplatform/Waves/blob/master/src/main/resources/application.conf

 ### MainNet and TestNet config in DEB-packages